MkDocs vs Docusaurus for Internal Engineering Docs: Architecture & Configuration Guide

 • Plugin Dependency Bloat: Over-relying on third-party plugins without auditing maintenance status.
 Fix: Pin exact versions in requirements.txt or package.json and run npm audit / pip-audit quarterly.

 • CI Cache Misconfiguration: Ignoring CI cache directories leading to exponential build times.
-Fix: Cache .docusaurus (Docusaurus) or site/ generation steps (MkDocs) and invalidate only on mkdocs.yml or sidebars.js changes.
+Fix: Cache .docusaurus (Docusaurus) or the site/ generation steps (MkDocs) and invalidate only on mkdocs.yml or sidebars.js changes.

 • Markdown Dialect Fragmentation: Mixing CommonMark vs GFM causing inconsistent rendering.
 Fix: Enforce a single linter (markdownlint-cli or pymarkdown) in pre-commit hooks.